SuperSaiyajinStackZ/StackMill/README.md

 * Select a color from 10 for the Stones from Player 1, Player 2 and a highlighted color for possible plays.

-* Play together with a friend on a single console, or with a random Computer / AI.
-The AI is enabled by default, so if you want to play with a friend, disable it in the second tab `Settings`, so that `Using Random Computer AI` has the Red Stone.
+* Play together with a friend on a single console, with a random Computer / AI or with a 50:50 Computer / AI.
+The random AI is enabled by default, so if you want to play with a friend, disable it in the second tab `Settings`, so that `Computer Opponent` has the Red Stone.

 ## Screenshots